Developmental interpretability

 • Bayesian posterior phase transitions in SGD-trained networks

-• Fundamental connections between model complexity and generalisation
+• Fundamental connections between model complexity and generalization

 More at Singular Learning Theory.